 So, without further ado, let’s dive right in.

-The “coloboma” is large enough your dog could be part of the 30% who have an optic nerve coloboma that actually causes problems in their vision.
-Which is unfortunate, however the flip side of this statement is that nearly 70% of dogs that do suffer from this condition will not experience any “significant” visual impairment which is certainly a positive!
+The “coloboma” is large enough your dog could be part of the 30% who have an optic nerve coloboma that causes vision problems.
+This is unfortunate; however, the flip side of this statement is that nearly 70% of dogs that do suffer from this condition will not experience any “significant” visual impairment, which is undoubtedly a positive!

 Now you may be wondering…